Inspiring Collaboration in the Modern Workplace

 Where does collaboration come from?
 It comes from communication, from drive, and from a shared passion to achieve great things as an organization.
-Microsoft Office 365 has produced this helpful webcast to help you understand how you can foster a culture of collaboration in your workplace.

 You can put all the physical and digital strategies you like in place but without an underlying ethos of collaboration, the effect on your workplace will be minimal.